-- (1) All holdings of certificates of participation in pools of residential mortgages, collateralized mortgage obligations (CMOs), real estate mortgage investment conduits (REMICs), CMO and REMIC residuals, and stripped mortgage-backed securities (such as interest-only strips (IOs), principal-only strips (POs), and similar instruments) (report in Schedule RC-B, item 4, above). - (2) Holdings of bankers acceptances and certificates of deposit, which are not categorized as securities for purposes of this report. - Other domestic debt securities.
+- (1) All holdings of certificates of participation in pools of residential mortgages, collateralized mortgage obligations (CMOs), real estate mortgage investment conduits (REMICs), CMO and REMIC residuals, and stripped mortgage-backed securities (such as interest-only strips (IOs), principal-only strips (POs), and similar instruments) (report in Schedule RC-B, item 4, above). - (2) Holdings of bankers acceptances and certificates of deposit, which are not categorized as securities for purposes of this report. - (3) All securities that meet the definition of an "equity security" in FASB Statement No. 115, for example, common and perpetual preferred stock.
+(See also the instructions to Schedule RC-B, item 7, and Schedule RC-F, item 4.) - Other domestic debt securities.
 Report in the appropriate columns the amortized cost and fair value of all other domestic debt securities not held for trading.